danielrdowns/Website/_pages/about.md

 Focused on building at present.

-Interested in what I'm working on?
-Check out [Projects](/projects/) for examples.
+Interested in what's cooking?
+Check out [Projects](/projects/) for the latest.

 Curious about my thoughts?
-Check out [Writings](/posts/) for fun stories and neuron misfirings.
+[Writings](/posts/) has fun stories and neuron misfirings.

 Care to drop me a line?
-Check out [Contact](/contact/) for how best to reach out.
+Browse [Contact](/contact/) for how to best connect.